vsandstrom/ESP32-OSC/README.md

  This should be easy to configure and expand upon.

 ### Notes
-TODO: The esp32 network connection is currently configured as a Wifi station, but should be simpler if it was configured as a wifi access point instead.
+TODO: The esp32 network connection is currently configured as a Wifi station, but could be simpler if it was configured as a wifi access point instead.